cyberSTARS-ae/AfricaTekMenuTeam2/README.md

 Each team:
 - Creates their own folder
-- Writes their recipes in Markdown format
+- Writes their recipes regarding the shared Template
 - Uses Git and GitHub to push changes, open pull requests, and collaborate just like in a software project

 ## 🌍 Peer Learning through Food